 Gmail SMTP settings overview

-These values are only part of the story.
-Most Gmail SMTP issues come from auth or account policy, not from the hostname alone.
+Those values are necessary, but not sufficient.
+Most Gmail SMTP issues come from account policy, credential type, or client-side TLS assumptions rather than the hostname alone.

 Which Gmail SMTP port should you use?